Updated May 17, 2023

-PostgreSQL provides facility to the user to take backup, continue backup and timely recovery from backup.
-This is the main task of PostgreSQL tool but how we can perform this operation.
-The answer to this question is that we use PostgreSQL WAL and it minimizes disk I/O while we save the data.
+PostgreSQL provides a facility to the user to take backup, continue backup, and timely recovery from backup.
+This is the PostgreSQL tool’s main task, but how can we perform this operation.
+The answer to this question is that we use PostgreSQL WAL, and it minimizes disk I/O while we save the data.
 The WAL means Write Ahead Log today’s all database system uses WAL to provide durable and atomic transactions.
 The WAL stores the transaction in a sequential manner into the log file when we perform a write operation on the database.
-The WAL is useful to maintain modification of the database on the server for a particular time period after that it is automatically discarded.
-The main advantages of WAL are, it works as a replication of databases.
+For the purpose of preserving database changes made on the server during a certain time period, the WAL is useful.
+However, after a certain period, the WAL is automatically discarded.
+The main advantages of WAL are it works as a replication of databases.

 In the above syntax, we use wal_keep_segment to specify the minimum number of previous log file segment stores into the pg_wal directory.

-In the above syntax, we used max size with wal to specify maximum size of log file to grow wal limit.
+In the above syntax, we used max size with wal to specify the maximum size of the log file to grow the wal limit.